-“Discovery” Can Take Time But is a Critical Part of a Lawsuit
+“Discovery” Takes Time But is Critical to a Lawsuit

 Clients often ask why their lawsuit is taking so long to resolve.
 The slow turning of the wheels of justice is a source of understandable frustration for clients, especially for those with cases that appear relatively simple and straightforward.
 Notwithstanding our efforts to bring matters to a successful conclusion as quickly as possible, key elements of the litigation process can wind up slowing things down significantly.

 There are many reasons that the process takes so long; everything from a court’s crowded docket to pre-trial challenges regarding the sufficiency of the complaint or the validity of the cause of action.
 But the principal reason the pre-trial phase of litigation can take a while can be summed up in one word: discovery.

 ‘Discovery’ is the term used to describe the process of requesting and exchanging information between the parties.
 It’s the part of trial law that they don’t show during one-hour legal TV shows.
 It can involve slogging through thousands of documents and emails as well as depositions of witnesses and parties that may not have much to say.
 But it is designed to make sure that neither party hides the ball and that all relevant facts regarding the case are disclosed.
 While it may often lack the drama of a trial, the discovery phase of litigation is critically important and can often determine whether a case is won or lost or whether one party or the other may want to rethink their settlement posture.

 Federal courts as well as New Hampshire state courts have extensive rules that govern the discovery process.
 In New Hampshire, Section V of the New Hampshire Superior Court Rules lays out how and when information is to be exchanged, the kinds of information that can be requested and obtained, and what happens in the event of disputes during discovery.

 Discovery can be complex, but there are four basic tools used to gather crucial evidence and information: